Table of Contents

 When you quote directly from a source.

 When you rephrase, reword, or summarize information from a source.

 When you make use of another person's argument, idea, or specific terminology.

 - Graphs, Charts, Photographs, Drawings, etc.

 When you use or glean information from another person's graph, chart, photograph, drawing, or other representation of information.

 To chat with a North Carolina Librarian select NCknows.
 NCknows chat is not available Saturdays and Sundays from midnight to 8:00 a.m.

-We respond to questions during open hours.
+RCC Librarians respond to questions during these hours:

 Monday - Thursday

 "Thank you" to Surry Community College Library, Dobson, NC and Corcoran College of Art & Design Library in Washington, DC for allowing us to borrow content from their LibGuides.